BY KEIRSTEN JOHNSON Contributor

 ST. PETERSBURG — The Lew Williams Center for Early Learning took years to come to fruition.
 Since Williams passed away unexpectedly in 2011, the district vowed to pay tribute to his 40-year career in education, both as an instructor and a Pinellas County School Board member.

 Parents receive regular progress reports as well as access to numerous community resources.
-Each family has the opportunity to volunteer and participate in center activities, which forms a connection between school and home.
-For example, the school’s latest project used child led centers to help create a context within their community.
+Each family has the opportunity to volunteer and participate in center activities, which form a connection between school and home.
+For example, the school’s latest project used child-led centers to help create a context within their community.

 One of the school’s educators brought the idea to Program Director, Dr. Susan Weber that the children should be able to relate to everyday places and events in their community.
 That is when the idea for the event called “St. Petersburg, My Hometown” was born.